• Skip to primary navigation

 Protein Timing

 Also, think about when you like sipping your protein.
 If you like a shake in the morning but don’t want to overload your taste buds with sweetness, the White Chocolate may be overdoing it.
-Instead, opt for a more mild Vanilla flavor.
+Instead, opt for a milder Vanilla flavor.

 It’s the most popular whey protein on the market.
 Made by Optimum Nutrition, it comes in dozens of flavors and is primarily a blend of three types of whey, with some artificial flavors and sweeteners plus some digestive enzymes, which may help to improve absorption.

-Yes, it contains artificial flavors and sweeteners.
+Yes, they typically contain artificial flavors and sweeteners.
 The sweeteners are sucralose (a.k.a.
 Splenda®) and/or acesulfame potassium (a.k.a.
 Ace K), depending on the flavor.
 However, the company has a line of “natural whey” in Chocolate, Strawberry, and Vanilla flavors.

 If weight loss is your goal, you need to stay in a calorie deficit.
-While Gold Standard Whey does have calories, protein is much more filling than processed grains and sugary candy.
-If your choice is something like 100 calories of a protein bar or 100 calories of Gold Standard Whey, the whey will do a better job of sating your appetite.
+While these flavors do have calories, protein is much more filling than processed grains and sugary candy.
+If your choice is something like 100 calories of one of the best protein bars or 100 calories of Optimum Nutrition powders, the latter may do a better job of sating your appetite.
 In this regard, it may be a useful product for weight loss — increasing protein intake is usually recommended for those looking to eat less overall.

 About Nick English